ABOUT

 I’m what you would call an ‘integrative therapist’.
 This means that I draw from my training and experience to meet your particular needs, challenges, preferences, goals, readiness, etc. Ultimately, our partnership and collaboration in therapy is the secret sauce!

 Generally speaking, I tend to go beyond symptom management and support you with exploring and shifting the root cause/s of your challenges.
-I don’t take a one-size-fits-all approach and I don’t do quick fixes.
+I don’t take a one-size-fits-all approach.
 I'm here to help you with whatever meaningful, sustainable and achievable change looks like for you.

 DBT is a type of cognitive behaviour therapy that focuses radical acceptance and change.
 It's skills and concepts fall into these four categories: distress tolerance, emotion regulation, interpersonal effectiveness and mindfulness.
 DBT is often recommended for those who are struggling with intense feelings and dysregulation, urges and impulsivity, self-harm, suicidal thoughts and behaviours, substance use, disordered eating, relational conflict, among other challenges.